Demo Mode: You're viewing AAPL only. Unlock 5,500+ tickers with a free trial.

 Proceed with Caution

-- AAPL, MSFT: Mega-cap stocks - OK but watch earnings
+- AAPL, MSFT: Mega-cap stocks - OK but watch earnings.
+Better suited for covered calls

 - TSLA: High premiums but very volatile